Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 If the property were to be sold off for a price greater than its purchase price, you would be able to reap earnings known as Capital Gains through Capital Appreciation.
 Therefore, it is imperative to watch out for elements that can contribute to Capital Appreciation in the future.

-One of the most common ways to make money through property investment is buying and selling, or ‘flipping’ properties.
+One of the most common ways to make money through property investment is buying and selling, or 'flipping' properties.
 You can use this method by buying a property and then reselling it for a profit.
-The defining characteristic of this method is speed; you’ll want to sell your property as soon as possible, in order to limit the risk to your capital.
-However, this method relies on capital appreciation—which is something you may not always be able to control.
+The defining characteristic of this method is speed; you'll want to sell your property as soon as possible, in order to limit the risk to your capital.
+However, this method relies on capital appreciation, which is something you may not always be able to control.
+In Singapore it is also taxed heavily for quick exits, since Seller's Stamp Duty now applies to residential property sold within four years of purchase.

 Rental Income